Pomax/are-we-flying/docs/index.md

 }
 ```

-The thing that makes this work is usually considered a memory leak: modules are cached based on their URL, and URL query arguments count towards URL "uniqueness", so by loading the module using a URL ending in `...?ts=${Date.now()}` we effectively load a separate, new module.
-That sounds great, but because there is no mechanism for "unloading" modules is modern JS (...yet?) every save-and-reload will effectively cause a new file to be loaded in without the old file getting unloaded, so we're going to slowly fill up our memory... is what I would say if our files weren't tiny compared to how much memory modern computers, and even cell phones, have.
+The thing that makes this work is usually considered a memory leak: modules are cached based on their URL, and URL query arguments count towards URL "uniqueness", so by loading the module using a URL ending in `...?ts=${Date.now()}` we effectively load a separate, new module (this is known as "cache busting").

+That sounds great, but because there is no mechanism for "unloading" modules is modern JS, every save-and-reload will effectively cause a new file to be loaded in, without the old file getting unloaded, so we're going to slowly fill up our memory... which would be a problem if our files weren't tiny compared to how much memory modern computers (or even cell phones for that matter), have.
 So this is going to be a non-issue, but it's still good to know about, and an _excellent_ idea to make sure it doesn't kick in for production code.

-A more practical problem, though, is that we can no longer "just import something from a module", because imports are considered constants, with `import { x } from Y` being equivalent to a `const x = ...`, so we can't "reimport" onto the same variable name...
+A more practical problem, though, is that we can no longer "just import something from a module", because imports are considered constants, with `import { x } from Y` being equivalent to declarig a `const x = ...`, so we can't "reimport" onto the same variable name.
+That would be a runtime error.

-Instead, we need to be a little more clever about how we import code: we can do a renamed import using the `as` keyword, and then we can create an explicit `let` variable that we _actually_ use:
+Instead, we need to be a little more clever about how we import code: we can do a [renamed import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#named_import) using the `as` keyword, and then we can create an explicit `let` variable that we _actually_ use, but which we can reassign as reload warrant:

 ```javascript
 import { Something as _s } from "./some-module.js";
 let Something = _s;
 ```

-That way, we can slap a `watch` on that import URL, and then update `Something` without running into JS going "yeah, no, that's a const, can't do that":
+That way, we can slap a `watch` on that import URL, and then update `Something` without running into JS throwing runtime errors:

 ```javascript
 // Get the url for "this script", since that's what relative imports will be relative to: